GLOSSARY of Printed Circuit Design and Manufacturing

 ratsnest A bunch of straight lines (unrouted connections) between pins which represents graphically the connectivity of a PCB CAD database.
 [Derived from the pattern of the lines: as they crisscross the board, the lines form a seemingly haphazard and confusing mess similar to a rat's nest.)

 reactance Symbolized by X. Opposition to the flow of alternating current.
-Capacitive reactance Xc is the opposition offered by capacitors and inductive reactance X
+Capacitive reactance Xc is the opposition offered by capacitors and inductive reactance XL is the opposition offered by a coil or other inductance.
+Both reactances are measured in ohms.

 Reactance varies with frequency.
 The reactance of a capacitor decreases with increasing frequency, but the reactnce of an inductor increases with frequency.